 Top 5 DIY Holiday Decoration Ideas That Will Make You Look Like The Next Martha Stewart

 Holiday decorating can be the best activity during the season, or it could be the worst.
-If you’re part of the latter group, you can avoid being called a Scrooge by trying out one of the DIY holiday decoration ideas below.
+If you’re part of the latter group, you can avoid being called a Scrooge by trying one of the DIY holiday decoration ideas below.

-5.)
-Punched Paper Hanukkah Lanterns
+5. Punched Paper Hanukkah Lanterns

-4.)
-Paper Snowflakes
+4. Paper Snowflakes

-If you are looking for something that can bring the whole family together and doesn’t require the mess of popcorn kernels everywhere, you can make paper snowflakes.
+You can make paper snowflakes if you want something that can bring the whole family together and doesn’t require the mess of popcorn kernels everywhere.
 The best part about this decoration idea?
 You don’t need much to make them: just some paper and a kid-friendly pair of scissors.
-After watching the video above, you’ll see that there’s no wrong way to make a snowflake.
+After watching the video above, you’ll see there’s no wrong way to make a snowflake.
 All it takes is some folding and snipping.
-And don’t worry about making them all the same, because no actual snowflake looks identical.
+And don’t worry about making them all the same because no snowflake looks identical.

-3.)
-Holiday Light Balls
+3. Holiday Light Balls

-2.)
-Christmas Tree Topper
+2. Christmas Tree Topper

 Normally the top of Christmas trees show off the brightest star or the most beautiful angel.
 Even though that’s traditionally the sign of a “perfectly decorated” spruce, it doesn’t mean yours has to look like everyone else’s in your neighborhood.